-New urban residential neighborhoods will require an array of public and private investments in open space and other amenities to create high-quality, livable places.
-Providing for affordable and workforce housing will also be necessary to ensure equitable development.
+The above housing outcomes entail very significant challenges.
+New urban residential neighborhoods will require an array of public and private investments in open space and other amenities needed to support high quality, livable places.
+Providing for affordable and workforce housing may be an even bigger challenge.

 Housing affordability is a citywide issue and is considered through a comprehensive strategy of which BelRed is a part.
-This plan creates the potential for thousands of new housing units, and provides opportunities not found in other parts of the city to create entirely new residential and mixed-use neighborhoods in close proximity to jobs, services and transit.
-It is critical to evaluate an approach to housing affordability upfront, at the time this new development potential is being created, or the opportunity for a coherent strategy may be lost.
-This plan establishes a multi-faceted strategy to address housing creation and housing affordability through a mix of land use designations, development regulations and incentives, direct public investments, and other public and private approaches.
+This Plan creates the potential for thousands of new housing units, and provides opportunities not found in other parts of the city to create entirely new residential and mixed use neighborhoods in close proximity to jobs, services, and transit.
+It is critical to evaluate an approach to housing affordability up-front, at the time this new development potential is being created, or the opportunity for a coherent strategy may be lost.
+This Plan establishes a multi-faceted strategy to address housing creation and housing affordability through a mix of land use designations, development regulations and incentives, direct public investments, and other public and private approaches.

 - S-BR-63.
-Encourage a diversity of housing types, including highrise housing in transit nodes, mid-rise housing outside nodes, low-rise housing in transition areas and other innovative housing forms, such as live/work and work/ live units. - S-BR-64.
-Promote owner and rental affordability in every BelRed neighborhood district through a combination of development regulations, incentives and public investment. - S-BR-65.
+Encourage a diversity of housing types, including highrise housing in transit nodes, midrise housing outside nodes, lowrise housing in transition areas, and other innovative housing forms, such as live/work and work/live units. - S-BR-64.
+Promote owner and rental affordability in every BelRed neighborhood district through a combination of development regulations, incentives, and public investment. - S-BR-65.
 Align strategies for promoting housing affordability in BelRed with the citywide approach and ensure each neighborhood district offers housing affordable at a range of income levels and household needs.